 Selected Topics in Theatre (5).
 Pr., Permission of instructor.
 An exploration of a theme from any area of the theatre having contemporary relevance.
-Course may be repeated for credit up to three times provided a different theme is selected each time.
+Course may be repeated for credit up to three times, provided a different theme is selected each time.
 This course may be taught concurrently with TH 430.

 The Dramatic Literature and Theatre History of Western World I (5).
 Pr., Graduate standing.

-This course will trace theatre history from the rituals of ancient civilizations to the middle of the 19th Century.
-It will also cover dramatic literature from the Greeks through the nineteenth century French wellmade play.
+This course will trace theatre history from the rituals of ancient civilizations to the middle of the 19th century.
+It will also cover dramatic literature from the Greeks through the 19th century French well-made play.
 This course may be taught concurrently with TH 431.